uselagoon/lagoon/docs/using_lagoon/environment_variables.md

 ```
 ### Container Registry Environment Variables (Lagoon API)

-Docker Registry Environment Variables are only available during a Build and are used when attempting to log in to a private registry.
+Container Registry Environment Variables are only available during a Build and are used when attempting to log in to a private registry.
 It is used to store the password for the user defined in [Specials » `private-registries`](./lagoon_yml.md).
 They can be applied at the project or environment level.

 This defines a project wide container registry variable (available in all environments) for the project with id `463`:
 ```
-mutation addDockerRegistryEnv {
+mutation addContainerRegistryEnv {
   addEnvVariable(input:{type:PROJECT, typeId:463, scope:CONTAINER_REGISTRY, name:"MY_OWN_REGISTRY_PASSWORD", value:"MySecretPassword"}) {
     id
   }